LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Experiments

 \subsection{Implementation Details}

 We train three models using TuSimple, Caltech, and TuSimple+LVLane.
 Subsequently, we evaluate the models on their respective datasets as well as on cross-datasets.
 Here, we consider double-dashed as the dashed type of markings as they are mostly similar.
 So, we map 7 classes into 6 during training and testing.
-We focus mainly on training and testing the model for 2 classes since differentiating between solid and dashed is crucial.
-Solid class includes solid-white, solid-yellow, double-yellow, and road edges whereas the dashed class includes dashed, double-dashed, and Botts' dots.
-Besides, we report some measures for 6 classes too.
+We focus mainly on training and testing the model for 2 classes since differentiating between solid and dashed is most crucial.
+The solid class includes solid-white, solid-yellow, double-yellow, and road edges whereas the dashed class includes dashed, double-dashed, and Botts' dots.

 We use data augmentation techniques like random rotation, horizontal flip, scaling, and translation to increase the robustness of the training data.
 It also prevents overfitting and increases the generalization ability of the model.
 In the optimization process, we use Stochastic Gradient Descent with a momentum of 0.9, weight decay 1e-4, and initial learning of 0.025.
 Besides, we use a custom learning rate scheduler that lowers the learning rate after each epoch.
 We train for 40 epochs and find that sufficient.

 All models are trained in a Ubuntu 20.04 machine with Python 3.8 and PyTorch 1.9.0 \cite{paszke2019pytorch}.
 The machine is equipped with a Nvidia Quadro RTX 6000 GPU.
 The full training loss consists of detection loss and classification loss.

 We found $\gamma=0.6$ for optimized detection and classification performance.